prisma/specs/lift/Readme.md

 A migration folder contains 3 files:

-- **steps.json:** contains a JSON list of steps to run against the database
+- **steps.json:** contains a JSON list of steps to run against the database.
+Steps contains only the up steps, the down steps are calculated on the fly.
-- **schema.prisma:** contains a snapshot of your `schema.prisma` file at a specific point in time.
+- **schema.prisma:** contains a snapshot of your `schema.prisma` file at a specific point in time after the migration has occurred.
 - **README.md:** contains information about the migration.
 Includes the underlying raw commands (e.g. SQL) that run against the datasource.
+- **before.sh:** optional hook you can run before migrating your schema.
+- **after.sh:** optional hook you can run after migrating your schema.

 **Note:** `migrate save` does not run migrations, it simply creates them.